Methylation

-In the chemical sciences, methylation denotes the addition of a methyl group on a substrate, or the substitution of an atom (or group) by a methyl group.
+Methylation, in the chemical sciences, is the addition of a methyl group on a substrate, or the substitution of an atom (or group) by a methyl group.
 Methylation is a form of alkylation, with a methyl group replacing a hydrogen atom.
-These terms are commonly used in chemistry, biochemistry, soil science, and the biological sciences.
+These terms are commonly used in chemistry, biochemistry, soil science, and biology.

 In biological systems, methylation is catalyzed by enzymes; such methylation can be involved in modification of heavy metals, regulation of gene expression, regulation of protein function, and RNA processing.
-In vitro methylation of tissue samples is also one method for reducing certain histological staining artifacts.
+In vitro methylation of tissue samples is also a way to reduce some histological staining artifacts.
 The reverse of methylation is demethylation.

 In biology

 In biological systems, methylation is accomplished by enzymes.
-Methylation can modify heavy metals, regulate gene expression, RNA processing and protein function.
-It has been recognized as a key process underlying epigenetics.
+Methylation can modify heavy metals and can regulate gene expression, RNA processing, and protein function.
+It is a key process underlying epigenetics.
+Sources of methyl groups include S-methylmethionine, methyl folate, methyl B12, trimethylglycine.

 Methanogenesis

 Methanogenesis, the process that generates methane from CO2, involves a series of methylation reactions.
-These reactions are effected by a set of enzymes harbored by a family of anaerobic microbes.
+These reactions are caused by a set of enzymes harbored by a family of anaerobic microbes.

-In reverse methanogenesis, methane serves as the methylating agent.
+In reverse methanogenesis, methane is the methylating agent.

 O-methyltransferases

 A wide variety of phenols undergo O-methylation to give anisole derivatives.
-This process, catalyzed by enzymes such as caffeoyl-CoA O-methyltransferase, is a key reaction in the biosynthesis of lignols, percursors to lignin, a major structural component of plants.
+This process, catalyzed by such enzymes as caffeoyl-CoA O-methyltransferase, is a key reaction in the biosynthesis of lignols, percursors to lignin, a major structural component of plants.

 Plants produce flavonoids and isoflavones with methylations on hydroxyl groups, i.e. methoxy bonds.
 This 5-O-methylation affects the flavonoid's water solubility.
-Examples are 5-O-methylgenistein, 5-O-methylmyricetin or 5-O-methylquercetin, also known as azaleatin.
+Examples are 5-O-methylgenistein, 5-O-methylmyricetin, and 5-O-methylquercetin (azaleatin).

 Proteins

-Together with ubiquitin and phosphorylation, methylation is a major biochemical process for modifying protein function.
+Along with ubiquitination and phosphorylation, methylation is a major biochemical process for modifying protein function.
 The most prevalent protein methylations affect arginine and lysine residue of specific histones.
 Otherwise histidine, glutamate, asparagine, cysteine are susceptible to methylation.
 Some of these products include S-methylcysteine, two isomers of N-methylhistidine, and two isomers of N-methylarginine.

 Methionine synthase

 Methionine synthase regenerates methionine (Met) from homocysteine (Hcy).
 The overall reaction transforms 5-methyltetrahydrofolate (N5-MeTHF) into tetrahydrofolate (THF) while transferring a methyl group to Hcy to form Met.
 Methionine Syntheses can be cobalamin-dependent and cobalamin-independent: Plants have both, animals depend on the methylcobalamin-dependent form.

 In methylcobalamin-dependent forms of the enzyme, the reaction proceeds by two steps in a ping-pong reaction.
-The enzyme is initially primed into a reactive state by the transfer of a methyl group from N5-MeTHF to Co(I) in enzyme-bound cobalamin (Cob), forming methyl-cobalamin(Me-Cob) that now contains Me-Co(III) and activating the enzyme.
+The enzyme is initially primed into a reactive state by the transfer of a methyl group from N5-MeTHF to Co(I) in enzyme-bound cobalamin ((Cob), also known as vitamine B12)), forming methyl-cobalamin (Me-Cob) that now contains Me-Co(III) and activating the enzyme.
 Then, a Hcy that has coordinated to an enzyme-bound zinc to form a reactive thiolate reacts with the Me-Cob.
 The activated methyl group is transferred from Me-Cob to the Hcy thiolate, which regenerates Co(I) in Cob, and Met is released from the enzyme.